List of armouries in Canada: Chief Dominion Architects

 Thomas Seaton Scott, Thomas Fuller and Thomas W. Fuller adopted the Dominion Style Neo-Gothic style.
 David Ewart embraced the Baronial style.
 The armouries may display Gothic Revival (1740s+), Tudorbethan (1835–1885+), Romanesque Revival (1840–1930); Colonial Revival (1890s+); Châteauesque (1887–1930) or Edwardian Baroque 1901-1922 style.

 Drawings for virtually all armoury and drill hall buildings designed by The Chief Dominion Architect and his staff during his tenure as Chief Architect of the Department of Public Works are now held at the National Archives of Canada, Ottawa, Ontario.

 In some cases, architects obtained the commission to design these buildings in collaboration with the staff architects in the federal Department of the Militia in Ottawa.

 Staff architects in the Federal Department of the Militia

 Militia and defense buildings in Canada which were not designed by the Dept. of Public Works were the responsibility of staff architects in the Federal Department of the Militia.
-Staff architects inspected and oversaw the design, construction and maintenance of Militia buildings, and designed the Munitions Stores buildings which were often erected adjacent to Drill Hall buildings to storage weapons, uniforms, and ammunition.
+Staff architects inspected and oversaw the design, construction and maintenance of Militia buildings, and designed the Munitions Stores buildings which were often erected adjacent to Drill Hall buildings to store weapons, uniforms, and ammunition.
 From 1886 to 1893, Henry James served as Chief Architect for the federal Militia Department.
 Lieutenant Frederick W. White succeeded as Chief Architect for the federal Militia Department 1893–1897.
 Lieutenant Paul Weatherbe succeeded as Chief Architect and Engineer from 1897 to 1905.